 What happens if it rains or storms?

-Games take place rain or shine, but, in the event of thunder or lightening, the stadium will be cleared and spectators will be directed to seek shelter in a nearby building or their cars until the storm has passed.
+Games take place rain or shine, but in the event of thunder or lightning the stadium will be cleared, and spectators will be directed to seek shelter in a nearby building or their cars until the storm has passed.
 Umbrellas are prohibited in the stadium.

 I’m under 21.
 Can I still tailgate?

-Yes, fans under 21 are permitted into the Mapp Field tailgating area.
+Yes, fans under 21 are permitted into the tailgating areas.
 Only those who are 21 years of age or older will receive a wristband permitting them to consume alcohol.

 I’m a BC student.
-Can I consume alcohol at Mapp Field?
+Can I consume alcohol in a tailgating area?

 What happens if I get caught drinking underage, acting disruptively or breaking any of the College’s tailgating guidelines?